Houston Gamblers (UFL): Double Down Derby

-The Houston Roughnecks have shared a rivalry with the Birmingham Stallions since 2022.
+The Houston Gamblers have shared a rivalry with the Birmingham Stallions since 2022.
 This rivalry was called the Double Down Derby.
-As of 2024 the Roughnecks hold a 2–4 record against Birmingham.
+As of 2026, the Gamblers hold a 4–6 record against the Stallions.

 Memphis Showboats

-The Houston Roughnecks shared Simmons Bank Liberty Stadium in Memphis, Tennessee with the Memphis Showboats during the 2023 season.
-In 2024, the two teams played against each other in the season finale for the number one overall pick in the 2025 UFL draft.
+The Houston Gamblers / Roughnecks shared Simmons Bank Liberty Stadium in Memphis, Tennessee with the Memphis Showboats during the 2023 season.
+In 2024, the two teams played against each other in the season finale for the number one overall pick in the 2024 UFL draft.
 The winner would get the number one pick, the Showboats won the game 19–12 and earned the 2025 number one pick.
-Currently the Roughnecks have a 1–3 record against the Showboats.
+The series record is tied at 3–3.